ByAnthony/world_heritage_list/README.md

 * [Setup](#setup)

 ## Brief
-- Create a form in HTML with inputs for relevant data.
+- Create a form in HTML with inputs for relevant data;
-- When the form is submitted, access the data from the form in the form's submit event object.
+- When the form is submitted, access the data from the form in the form's submit event object;
-- Create a list in HTML.
+- Create a list in HTML;
-- Append the submitted data to the list.
+- Append the submitted data to the list;
 - Add a "Delete All" <button> which clears all of the list items from the list.

 ### Extensions:
-- Refactor your code, extracting helper functions with single responsibilites to keep each function small and readable.
+- Refactor your code, extracting helper functions with single responsibilites to keep each function small and readable;
-- Experiment with adding a new form input and experimenting with a new <input> type eg. Add a radio button input.
+- Experiment with adding a new form input and experimenting with a new <input> type eg. Add a radio button input;
 - Style your application with CSS.

 ## Technologies
 The project was created with:
-- Javascript
+- Javascript;
-- HTML/CSS
+- HTML/CSS.

 ## SetUp
 Pre-requisites and usage: